 The spectral response of each of the instrument channels is the product of the spectral response of the detectors; the filter spectral transmission profile and the spectral transmission efficiency of the optics.
 Whilst the first two of these can be, more or less, determined at unit level, the optics will not be verified in the FIR until the instrument is complete.
 Therefore, the combination, and any effects caused by such a combination, of all three must also be characterised at instrument level.
 The measurement of the spectral relative efficiency will be done by the use of an external spectrometer with a black body input source.
-The output of the spectrometer will be focussed at the input focal plane of the telescope simulator and the image placed at the position of each pixel to be measured in turn.
-At least a subset of pixels will be measured to the highest possible spectral resolution and good signal to noise to verify that there are no problems with channel fringing or other unaccounted for spectral features present.
+The output of the spectrometer will be focussed at the input focal plane of the telescope simulator and the image placed at the possible spectral resolution and good signal to noise to verify that there are no problems with channel fringing or other unaccounted for spectral features present.
 Other pixels may also be characterised at a lower resolution and/or with lower signal to noise as a confidence check.